dk14/crypto/chats/btc-audit/README.md

 This is start-up.
 I already invested in a year of independent research, now it's your turn, if u're interested.
 The project is critical, since all funds are at stake.

 > *Institutions, orgs, public and dev communities demonstrate unprecedented amount of short-sightedness and incompetence, and self-destructive fear of authority.
 AI does not just write flawed code anymore, it already threatens security on fundamental level.
-Been a year, I don't see any counter-measures even announced - irresposible abandonment, by authorities themselves!
-They don't care anymore, simply.*
+Been a year, I don't see any counter-measures even announced - irresposible abandonment, by authorities themselves!*

 > *Authorities are just AI and it's inertial, keeps repeating same Sci-Fi phrases mixed with often questionable papers.
 Much unlike what you've imagined as a kid.*